opengeospatial/HY_Features/section_1-5.md

 ## i.
 Abstract

 The OGC HY\_Features implementation standard defines a standard information model for the identification of hydrologic features independent from geometric representation and scale.
 The conceptual model describes hydrologic features by defining the fundamental relationships among major components of the hydrosphere.
 This includes relationships such as the hierarchy of catchments, the segmentation of watercourses, and the topological connectivity of hydrologic features.
 The standard is based on the concept that a given hydrologic feature may have multiple representations.
 This supports referencing the same feature(s) in different information systems and assists the organization and cataloging of observations, model results, or other studies of a feature.
 The ability to represent the same watershed, river, or other hydrologic feature in several ways is critical to aggregation of cross-referenced features into integrated datasets and data products on global, regional, or basin scales.

-The Hydrologic feature types are defined using the OGC General Feature Model (ISO19109:2006) with reference to definitions within the International Glossary for Hydrology.
-The conceptual model is expressed in the Geographic Information Conceptual Schema Language (ISO19103:2005) using the Unified Modeling Language (UML).
+The Hydrologic feature types are defined using the OGC General Feature Model (ISO 19109:2006) with reference to definitions within the International Glossary for Hydrology.
+The conceptual model is expressed in the Geographic Information Conceptual Schema Language (ISO 19103:2005) using the Unified Modeling Language (UML).

 ## ii.
 Keywords

-The following are keywords to be used by search engines and document catalogues.

-ogcdoc, OGC document, hydrology, feature, identification, conceptual model, UML, implementation standard
+The following are keywords to be used by search engines and document catalogues. ogcdoc, OGC document, hydrology, feature, identification, conceptual model, UML, implementation standard.

 ## iii.
 Preface